CPP has been developed by and for principals.

 Principal Certification is awarded by the CPP Board, an independent panel of industry experts.

-The CPP Board ensures appropriate standards are met and that the quality and integrity of the CPP award are consistent wiht best practice.
+The CPP Board ensures appropriate standards are met and that the quality and integrity of the CPP award are consistent with best practice.

-The CPP Board will include members of the profession and will consult with the profession.
+The CPP Board includes members of the profession and will consult with the profession.